ProstaVive: Ingredient Research from RCTs & Meta-Analyses for Prostate Health

 Stinging Nettle Root: Bladder and Prostate Support

-Stinging nettle root provides dual benefits for bladder tone and prostate health.
-Clinical studies show stinging nettle improves bladder contractility and reduces prostate inflammation.
-The lectins and polysaccharides in nettle root appear to modulate inflammatory pathways and support urinary tract function.
+Stinging nettle root is studied for bladder tone and prostate-health support.
+The lectins and polysaccharides in nettle root appear to modulate inflammatory pathways and may support urinary tract function.

 The combination with saw palmetto creates a comprehensive approach to both prostate and bladder health, addressing the full urinary system.